Water fluoridation by country: Finland

 Kuopio is the only community in Finland with at least 70,000 people that has ever had water fluoridated.
 Kuopio stopped fluoridation in 1992.
 In regions with rapakivi bedrock (small, but densely populated regions), 22% of well waters and 55% of drilled well waters exceed the legal limit of 1.5 mg/L; generally, surface and well waters have 0.5-2.0 mg/L fluoride in affected regions.

 France

 Fluoridated salt is available in France, and 3% of the population uses naturally fluoridated water, but the water is not artificially fluoridated.

+Georgia

+Water fluoridation in the capital of Tbilisi ranges from 0.08 to 0.22 mg/L.

 Germany

 Public drinking water supplies are not currently fluoridated in any part of Germany, however for children and adolescents use of fluoridated salt and toothpaste, as well as fluoride tablets and washes is strongly encouraged by the German Ministry of Health.

 Kassel-Wahlershausen in West Germany became the second location in Europe where water fluoridation was practiced in 1952.
 By 1962, no other part of the FRG was fluoridating, and Kassel-Wahlershausen discontinued the practice in 1971.

 In the GDR (East Germany) in the late 1980s, about 3.4 million people (20%) were receiving water with added fluoride.
 Fluoride tablets were also provided.
 The fluoridated areas of the GDR included the towns of Karl-Marx-Stadt (now Chemnitz), Plauen, Zittau, and Spremberg.
 Children in those towns were part of large long-running studies of caries prevalence.
 A fluoride cessation study found that consistent with a previously observed population-wide phenomenon that the rate of cavities continued to drop after the fluoride concentration in water fell from the augmented 1.0 ppm to its natural level below 0.2 ppm.
 Water fluoridation was discontinued after the German reunification although still exists on some US military bases.